Chinese Herbs for Dogs

 There are often indications of Liver imbalances with joint stiffness, as the Wood Element governs over the joints and this system that includes the Liver, is responsible for bathing the joints in blood, and insuring that they do not become dry and stiff.

 Liver imbalances are common with eye problems, arthritis and joint issues, hypertension, and hepatitis.
 You may notice increased irritability, rib tenderness, or that your pet angers easily as Liver Qi Stagnation develops.
 Chronic stress or pharmaceutical medications that your pets may be taking can cause Liver Qi Stagnation.
 Liver Qi Stagnation can cause the Liver to overact on many other organ systems and can be associated with digestive problems and sleep problems.
 A pet with Liver issues (Chinese medicine) may seem impatient or frustrated.
+Consider our Wood Element Liver Support formula for dogs!

 If Liver congestion is not cleared up, Liver-Fire can develop in time.
 Liver-Fire can also be the result of medications in pets, chemotherapy, or toxic poisoning as well as chronic abuse of pets.
 Liver-Fire conditions would be indicate with dogs who are especially agitated, develop red eyes, pace a great deal, or cannot sleep normally.
+Detoxification herbs taste very bad to dogs.

 Liver-Fire can combine with Dampness to create any number of complicated conditions.
 Toxic Damp-Heat can manifest as damp-type eczema, jaundice, itchy skin disorders, inflammatory bowel disease, colitis, itching around and possible discharges around genitals in pets.

 Restrictions due to joint stiffness can lessen your pet’s quality of life as your once playful cat or dog becomes increasingly sedentary.
 Chinese medicine designates arthritic and muscle pain as ‘Bi Syndrome’ (pronounced bee) and can include pain and stiffness, osteoarthritis, canine hip dysplasia, rheumatoid arthritis, gout, spondylosis and intervetebral disc diseases (most common in Dachshunds).
 Pains caused by arthritic conditions are typically chronic and the symptoms may develop gradually and can be more difficult to recognize than pain due to an injury.
 Dogs generally show a change in behavior or personality when they’re experiencing chronic pain.
+Look to our all-natural Joint Flexibility Support formula for dogs in pain.

-Pain and Stiffness (Cold Bi)
+Pain and Stiffness (Cold Bi) in Dogs

 Herbs can actually target the tendons and joints relieving stiffness and inflammation.
 Your pet would have difficulty moving especially in cold weather, trouble getting up after sitting, and probably does not prefer that the joints be rubbed or massaged with indications of Cold-Bi.
 This condition is often seen in dogs with hip dysplasia and hind leg weakness.